jliagouris/UCDS/syllabus.md

 At the end of the course, successful students will have a solid understanding of:
 - techniques that provide insights into the functionality of databases, machine learning models, and distributed systems
-- the challenges and trade-offs one needs to consider when designing systems for explainability and performance clarity
+- the challenges and trade-offs one needs to consider when designing systems and applications for explainability and performance clarity

 ## Course Materials
 There is no required textbook for this class.
 After each lecture, slides will be published on the course website,